spryker/spryker-shop-core/Bundles/ShopUi/src/SprykerShop/Yves/ShopUi/Theme/default/components/molecules/form-value-submitter/README.md

-Sets the value in the form field and submit the form.
+Sets the value in the form field and submits the form.